 Structure your content

-Your content needs to be well structured, and this means planning it in advance.
-Many people make the mistake of just writing without creating a plan.
-This usually results in a confused, waffly piece that leaves readers feeling lost and unsure what the point was.
-This is not going to help you sell your product!
+Your content needs to be well-structured, and this means planning it in advance.
+Writing without creating a plan usually results in a confused, waffly piece that leaves readers feeling lost and unsure what the point was.
+That is not going to help you sell your product!

-Start by listing the topics that your article will be about, and then split the page into sections to cover each sub-topic.
+Start by listing the topics that your article will be about.
+Then split the page into sections to cover each sub-topic.
 The page should also be structured with an introductory paragraph, a descriptive middle and a concluding paragraph with a call to action.

-Opening paragraphs should follow basic journalistic rules, and answer the five W's: what, why, who, when and where.
+Opening paragraphs should follow basic journalistic rules.
+Answer the five W's: what, why, who, when and where.
 Although this is not always relevant in business writing, it can help to structure the overall article.

 From a business perspective, this means providing the reader with information on what you are selling, who it is for, why they need it, when it is available (often not required) and where it is available.

 The first paragraph should highlight the key points discussed in the article, so that the reader can decide if they want to learn more.

 The main body of the page should be the descriptive content.
 Here it is important to write in a way that appeals to your customers as well as search engines: